SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 The first note is yellow, and says:

-> I think she's kind, does she think I am?
+> I think she's kind.
+But _she's_ kind, too.
+Does she think I am?

 I grab a pen and write my answer, yes.

 The next note is orange and says:

-> I think she's honest, does she think I am?
+> I think she's honest.
+But _she's_ honest, too.
+Does she think I am?

 I answer yes again.

 The next note is white and says:

-> I think she's generous, does she think I am?
+> I think she's generous.
+But _she's_ generous, too.
+Does she think I am?

 I write yes and move to the next note.

 The next note is blue and says:

-> I think she's loyal, does she think I am?
+> I think she's loyal.
+But _she's_ loyal, too.
+Does she think I am?

 I scribble yes.

 The fifth note is slightly different, its pink and says:

-> She makes me smile, but do I make her?
+> She makes me smile, more than anypony else.
+Do I make her feel the same way?

 I write, 'YES!' and move onto the last note.